Opening Keynote: Societal transformations impacting cities and sustainability – Futurist Liselotte Lyngsø, Future Navigator

 Liselotte works extensively with scenarios for the future, innovation, technologies and megatrends that have consequences for the way we think, work, feel and behave.
 She is in great demand as a keynote speaker all over the world as well as consulting for global organizations like NEOM, Nukissiorfiit, OSM, IKEA, Bayer, Johnson & Johnson, Ramboll, and NovoNordisk.
 Born in Denmark, she has an M.Phil. in Economics and Politics from St. Antony’s College, Oxford University, UK.
 Liselotte speaks Scandinavian, English and French. https://futurenavigator.com/ portfolio-item/liselotte-lyngso/

-Keynote address: TBA – Making Sense project leader Mara Balestrini, Institute for advanced architecture Barcelona
+Keynote address: Citizens & Data: a New Deal for Systemic Change – Making Sense project leader Mara Balestrini, Institute for advanced architecture Barcelona

 Mara Balestrini is a Human-Computer Interaction (HCI) expert and technology strategist.
 Track record of successful independent technology interventions for bottom-up citizen engagement as well as co-leading an innovation research and strategy firm.
 Computer Science PhD candidate at University College London.

 Mara is a partner and Director of Research at Ideas for change where she consults on innovation, citizen engagement, and participatory technology interventions for cities.
 She holds a BA in Audiovisual Communications, a postgraduate diploma in Media Arts and an MSc in Cognitive Systems and Interactive Media (Universitat Pompeu Fabra, Barcelona, Spain).